-The Press Release from the venerable Bodleian Library at Oxford along with informed news articles [The Guardian and such] came just about the time I had decided to publish this Site.
+The Press Release from the venerable Bodleian Library at Oxford along with informed news articles [The Guardian and such] came shortly before when I was deciding on publishing this Site.
 A coincidence demanding acknowledgment.
 Below are some excerpts.

 Carbon dating reveals earliest origins of zero symbol

 Reading from right to left the small dot zero is the seventh character at the bottom right of the manuscript.

 Carbon dating shows an ancient Indian manuscript has the earliest recorded origin of the zero symbol.
 The Bakhshali manuscript is now believed to date from the 3rd or 4th Century, making it hundreds of years older than previously thought…

 The finding is of “vital importance” to the history of mathematics, Richard Ovenden from Bodleian Libraries said… It was also only in India where the zero developed into a number in its own right.

 Bodleian Libraries said scholars had previously struggled to date it because it is made of 70 leaves of birch bark and composed of material from three different periods.

 The creation of zero was one of the “greatest breakthroughs” in mathematics, Prof Marcus Du Sautoy of the University of Oxford said.

 ‘Today we take it for granted that the concept of zero is used across the globe and our whole digital world is based on nothing or something.
 But there was a moment when there wasn’t this number.’